sudocode1/clichat/README.md

 ## Writing a custom client or a Bot
 Writing a custom client or bot is quite simple. <br>
+There is an official API wrapper made for Node.js: [clichat.js](https://github.com/sudocode1/clichat.js)<br>
+You can also make your own API wrapper by utilising this list.
 - Everything uses pure WebSockets & JSON.
 - Connect to the server using `['auth', {ip, username}]` (IP is not currently used at all)
 - Messages should be sent as `['msg', {idOfUser, messageContent}]`